 The Groupwide Help Line serves employees, Directors and Audit & Supervisory Board Members, and retirees and their families.
 To ensure that all employees are aware of the system and its contact points, it is explained in employee training and posters are put up in every workplace and store.
-Additionally, employees' awareness of the Groupwide Help Line is surveyed as part of the Employee Opinion Survey administered once every two years.
+Additionally, employees' awareness of the Groupwide Help Line is surveyed as part of the Employee Engagement Survey administered once every two years.

 Procedural Flow for the Groupwide Employee Help Line

 The Business Partner Help Line is provided for Directors and Audit & Supervisory Board Members, employees, and former employees of domestic Group companies’ business partners.
 To ensure that business partners are fully aware of the help line system and its points of contact, we explain it at briefings for business partners and distribute information in pamphlets.

 Seven & i Holdings and Group companies endeavor to promote and foster understanding of the Seven & i Holdings Corporate Action Guidelines among all employees.
 To this end they have prepared specific guidance for employees on how to put the guidelines into practice in line with the business characteristics of each company.
 In addition, when undertaking tier-specific group training for organizational levels ranging from new recruits to management, Seven & i Holdings provides training based on the themes of the Seven & i Holdings Corporate Action Guidelines and compliance.
 From the fiscal year ended February 29, 2016, compliance seminars have been held every year for executives, beginning with the presidents of Seven & i Holdings and each Group company.
 In addition, starting in the fiscal year ended February 28, 2017, training via e-learning (some employees viewed DVDs) has been periodically undertaken for Group employees in Japan.